jf-tech/omniparser/doc/programmability.md

 ## Add A New `custom_func`

-If the built-in `custom_func`s are enough, you can add your own custom functions by [doing this](../extensions/omniv21/samples/customfileformats/jsonlog/sample_test.go) (note the linked sample does more than just adding a new `custom_func`):
+If the built-in `custom_func`s aren't enough, you can add your own custom functions by [doing this](../extensions/omniv21/samples/customfileformats/jsonlog/sample_test.go) (note the linked sample does more than just adding a new `custom_func`):
 ```